 Why you’ll love this hostel:

 Regardless of what type of traveller you are, single, couple, family, or a large group, there is always room for you at Boulder Adventure Lodge.
-Guests can choose from dorm rooms with bed bunks, standard queen rooms, double standard queen rooms, and even the cabin.
+Hostel guests can choose from dorm rooms with bed bunks, standard queen rooms, double standard queen rooms, and even the cabin.

-Social areas such as the shared kitchen, outdoor terrace, swimming pools, and common room are the ideal places to hang out and meet other people.
-It’s the perfect opportunity to exchange travel stories and insider tips too.
+Social areas such as the shared kitchen, outdoor terrace, swimming pools, and common room are ideal places to hang out and meet other people.
+They’re also the perfect opportunity to exchange travel stories and insider tips.
+Of course Rocky Mountain National Park isn’t too far away either!
+As the only legit backpacker/budget traveler spot in Boulder, this is not just one of the best party hostels, but really the only accom in town you can expect a fun late night vibe.

-Wi-Fi is free and available throughout the property.
-If you don’t fancy heading into the city, you don’t have to look far for your meals as they are served in the bar for a small fee.
-Staying at this wonderful hostel so close to the city, yet right at the heart of the outdoors, it’s easy to see why Boulder has been voted the happiest city in the US with these surroundings!
+Wi-Fi is free and available throughout the property, and the dorms have comfortable twin mattresses.
+Meanwhile, the private rooms have double beds with a private bathroom.
+If you don’t want to head into the city, you don’t have to look far for your meals as they are served in the bar for a small fee.

 Stash your cash safely with this money belt.
 It will keep your valuables safely concealed, no matter where you go.